Nothing is impossible on the internet…

 The extra mile

 Most of my clients are local businesses.
 I’ve done some high profile websites for the like of the NHS and Harvard International, but my bread and butter is local work and I like that.
-I’m also a relatively new business trying to establish myself.
 Most of the challenges you are coming up against I have gone through already.
 Knowledge is my asset and I will always impart this knowledge to you.
 I want you and your business to succeed as well.
 If there is something wrong or something that could be done better, I will tell you.

 Deciding on a change of direction I built my first website in 1999 and soon gained employment in a niche market magazine publisher building their websites to drive online magazine subscriptions.
 Technologies included PHP/MySQL, payment gateway integration and forums.

 Due to relocation in 2005, I changed career to IT working for a boutique law firm managing all aspects of their IT and websites.
 In 2009 I started Tring Web Design with a desire to get back to my roots of building websites.
-You can find me inhabiting Linkedin and Twitter as well as my own blog.
+You can find me inhabiting Linkedin / Twitter / StackOverflow / Github as well as my own blog.